nodejs/node/doc/api/modules.md

    d. let I = I - 1
 5. return DIRS

-LOAD_SELF_REFERENCE(X, START)
+LOAD_SELF_REFERENCE(X, START, ENCAPSULATED)
 1. Find the closest package scope to START.
-2. If no scope was found, throw "not found".
+2. If no scope was found, return.
+3. If ENCAPSULATED is true and the `package.json` has no "exports", return.
-3. If the name in `package.json` isn't a prefix of X, throw "not found".
+4. If the name in `package.json` isn't a prefix of X, throw "not found".
-4. Otherwise, resolve the remainder of X relative to this package as if it was loaded via `LOAD_NODE_MODULES` with a name in `package.json`.
+5. Otherwise, resolve the remainder of X relative to this package as if it was loaded via `LOAD_NODE_MODULES` with a name in `package.json`.
 ```